ChenLiu-1996/CitationMap/README.md

 ```
 pip install citation-map
 ```
-If you want to install the latest version, do `pip install citation-map --upgrade`.
+If you want to install the latest version, run `pip install citation-map --upgrade`.

 ### &#128640; 4 lines to run.